-As originally issued to you, your insurance was known as 5-Year Level-Premium Term Insurance.
+As originally issued to you, your insurance was known as 5-Year-Level Premium-Term Insurance.
 This policy was "good" for only 5 years after it was issued.
-Congress on 2 July 1945 approved extending the 5-year level-premium term National Service Life Insurance policies issued on or before 31 December 1945 for an additional three (3) year period with no change in the premiums charged.
+Congress on 2 July 1945 approved extending the 5 year level premium term National Service Life Insurance policies issued on or before 31 December 1945 for an additional three (3) year period with no change in the premiums charged.
 So before the 8 years are up you should convert, or in other words change over, to Ordinary Life, 20 Payment Life or 30 Payment Life.
 You can do this while the policy is in force any time if you have had it one (1) year, by applying to the Veterans' Administration.
 No medical examination is required, provided it is converted within six months after you have been discharged.
-Although the premiums you pay on your new policy will be larger than you now pay, it will be beneficial to you to convert, for your original policy has no cash value.
-When you get your new policy, however, it will have regular cash value, after the first policy year, against which vou can borrow, if necessary.
+Although the premiums you pay on your new policy will be larger than you now pay, it will be worth your while to convert, for your original policy has no cash value.
+When you get your new policy, however, it will have regular cash value, after the first policy year, against which you can borrow if necessary.